Bestbrains/nagbert/README.md

 ~1.
 Extract responses from conversation steps~
 2. React according to responses
-3. Repeat back the settings to the user starting the nag, and make confirm y/n buttons
+~3.
+Repeat back the settings to the user starting the nag~
+4. Make confirm Y/n buttons
-4. Save a finalized nagging topic to team level json storage'
+5. Save a finalized nagging topic to team level json storage'

-5. Make a scheduled job with the nagging topics
+6. Make a scheduled job with the nagging topics
-6. Start conversation with nagees and notify the nagger who has been nagged
+7. Start conversation with nagees and notify the nagger who has been nagged
-7. Make confirm y/n buttons for nagees to let nagbert know they've completed their task.
+8. Make confirm y/n buttons for nagees to let nagbert know they've completed their task.